-The Digital Cooperation Organization Launches The Digital Economy Trends 2024 Report
+The Digital Cooperation Organization Launches the Digital Economy Trends 2024 Report

-The report identifies 6 trend themes for 2024 to enable policymakers, businesses, and civil society to contribute to the growth of the digital economy.

-RIYADH, SAUDI ARABIA, January 16, 2024 /EINPresswire / -- The Digital Cooperation Organization (DCO), a global multilateral organization committed to enabling digital prosperity for all by accelerating the inclusive growth of the digital economy, has unveiled its inaugural Digital Economy Trends report, aiming to provide an outlook on key digital economy trends for 2024, their supporting enablers, and the recommended actions.
+- APCO Worldwide) Riyadh, 16 January 2024 –The Digital Cooperation Organization (DCO), a global multilateral organization committed to enabling digital prosperity for all by accelerating the inclusive growth of the digital economy, has unveiled its inaugural Digital Economy Trends report, aiming to provide an outlook on key digital economy trends for 2024, their supporting enablers, and the recommended actions.
 The recommended actions for each trend themes are provided to assist decision-makers in identifying key digital growth opportunities, addressing market gaps, and gaining perspective on sustainable and responsible emerging technologies and their applications.

 The Digital Economy Trends 2024 report is developed through a state-of-the-art methodology centered on primary and secondary research to identify trends, analyze them, and build insights-driven strategic recommendations.
 The report identified six trend themes expected to exert significant influence on the digital economy and act as pivotal factors shaping the evolution and transformation of the digital landscape: Artificial Intelligence (AI), Trust Economy, Digital Reality, Cybersecurity, Smart Ecosystems, and Green Economy.